Tamreen/mobile.app/readme.md

 - No Content-Security-Policy meta tag found.
 Please add one when using the cordova-plugin-whitelist plugin.
 - Footer is broken in many places.
 - AndroidPersistentFileLocation.
+- Error messages must be in Arabic.
+- Make the TOS (Mention that the faces are randomly generated, they do not mean anything personal).

 ## TODO:
 - Tell the user about the current state of the app, e.g. Loading..., etc.